Green Fund Committee

 Owen Murphy, Treasurer

 Owen is a sophomore Mechanical Engineering student at NAU.
 Growing up in Phoenix, Arizona, Owen fostered a love of the outdoors predominantly through hiking and eventually through skiing and surfing during high school.
 In 2017 he travelled to Tanzania to volunteer at an orphanage and climb Mt.
 Kilimanjaro.
 The next year, he flew to Bali, Indonesia to volunteer in a turtle conservation facility on a nearby island, Nusa Penida.
 He was drawn to Flagstaff and NAU by the climate, study abroad opportunities, and school culture.
 He is also a Wilderness First Responder and volunteer courtesy patroller at Arizona Snowbowl.
 Throughout the rest of his time at NAU, he aims to further his knowledge of both sustainability and engineering in hopes of applying his STEM education to environmental initiatives.

 Bryce Thayer, Public Relations

-Bryce is a sophomore at NAU.
-He is studying Environmental Science with an emphasis in Administration and Policy and a minor in Sustainable and Resilient Communities.
+Bryce is a sophomore at NAU pursuing an Environmental Science degree with an emphasis in Administration and Policy and a minor in Environmental Communications.
 Having grown up on the ecologically diverse Southern California coast, Bryce’s love for the environment has been a huge part of his life since he was very young.
 In the future, he hopes to work with an sustainability-focused company to educate the public about the importance of environmental stewardship through outreach and creative projects such as documentary films.
-Other than caring for the planet, Bryce’s passions include hiking, camping, playing music, mountain biking, and spending time with friends.
+Other than caring for the planet, Bryce’s passions include mountain biking, road-tripping, backpacking, and playing shows with his band.